Are you searching for a Halloween Skeleton Cake Recipe?

 - Have the liquid ingredients measured and ready to go before you start to pour.
 Pour both the water/rum and vinegar/oil into the well.
 Stir well.

 - This Halloween Skeleton Cake Recipe makes one 8 inch cake.
 Pour the batter into the cake tin(s).
 Bake for 30-40 minutes.
 Insert a toothpick into the centre and see that it comes out clean.

 - Once the cakes are cooled, use a knife to even them out.
 I could have done a better job, but I also knew that I could fix it later with the coating.
 Spread the raspberry jam between the layers and then stack them on top of each other.
 (I usually position the original tops so that they are facing the middle filling; they’re usually the ugliest, haha!)

 - While this is going on, melt the chocolate, either in the microwave, stovetop in a double boiler, or the oven.
 Simply pour the melted chocolate on top of the cake and spread it out evenly with a spatula.
 Even if you are messy, you can always clean up the excess chocolate on the plate.
 Don’t dwell too much on the cracks and crevices; you can go over them again later.
 Stick the cake in the fridge for 30-45 minutes to let the coating harden.

 - After, take the cake out and fill in any cracks or weird spots with more chocolate.
 Allow it to harden again.

 - You’re now ready to decorate!
 Make your icing and place it in a squeezy bottle or piping bag.
-I love the way many colors look, but I hate making them.
-You can always do a black/white/sepia colored cake.
+I love the way many colours look, but I hate making them.
+You can always make a black/white/sepia-coloured cake.
 I kind of did that 🙂

 - There are a lot of photos online to look at for inspiration.
 I’d like to think that mine is a simple pattern that you can follow.
 Fancy decorating is not my strong suit.